rrkulkarni108/AmongUsCard-Game/README.md

 - Once a player plays the card it is no longer their turn
 - You may shuffle the deck at anytime
 - The aim is for you and the other player to collectively finish the tasks before time runs out
-- A task is completed when the same card is played twice
+- A task is completed when the same card is played twice, and so the task bar updates
-- In the 2 player mode there is a time limit of 7 minutes
+- There is a time limit of 7 minutes, when time runs out the game is over

 ### *Contributors*
 * *Niranjana*-Core, Reach, Special Features, Graphics Designer